About worms in kids

 - visible worms – small, white and 8-13 mm long (often mistaken for bits of toilet paper!)

-If your child has any of these signs and symptoms, it’s a good idea to see your doctor.
+If your child has any of the signs and symptoms of worms, it’s a good idea to see your GP.

 Tests for worms in kids

-Your doctor will probably use the ‘sticky tape test’ to check for worm eggs or worms.
+Your GP will probably use the ‘sticky tape test’ to check for worm eggs or worms.

 This involves putting sticky tape over your child’s anus, removing it and then putting it onto a glass slide.
 When the doctor or another professional looks at the slide under a microscope in a laboratory, they can see whether there are any worms or worm eggs.